stoyankrastev/DynamoApi/README.md

 # Dynamo Api v1

-This is a pubic API to Dynamo Software' Dynamo (http://www.dynamosoftware.com/).
+This is a pubic API to Dynamo Software's Dynamo (http://www.dynamosoftware.com/).

 In order to use the API, you need a Dynamo account which has granted API access.
 Please, your administrator or Dynamo Software support for instructions how to acquire one.